anthonylangsworth/EDMFAT/doc/missions.md

 4. Indirect undermine: Increase another minor faction's influence in that system.
 This effectively decreases the influence of all other minor factions in that system.
 It is a smaller influence decrease than direct undermine.
 The plug-in calls this "ANTI".

 Have fun and fly safely from CMDR Akton!

-# Known Mission Issues

-This plug-in may not track:
-1. wing missions.
-Sometimes **Elite: Dangerous** does not write journal entries for wing missions for those other than the mission sharer.
-2. completing shared wing missions where the player has not visited the system the mission was given (accepted).
-This plug-in needs details of the source system to determine whether the mission affected the minor faction's(s') influence.
-3. completing missions if (1) the mission was accepted when EDMC was not running or (2) EDMC was restarted since the mission was accepted.